Before the Adventure

 Can I bring my kids?

-All passengers, including children, must have tickets to enjoy the voyage.
-Ticketed children of all ages are welcome to enjoy Pioneer sails.
+All passengers, including infants and children, must have tickets to enjoy the voyage.
+Ticketed infants and children of all ages are welcome to enjoy Pioneer sails.
 W.O.
 Decker can accommodate children ages 10 and up.
+On both ships, an adult may be accompanied by up to four children over the age of 10.
+On Pioneer, an adult may be accompanied by up to four children under the age of 16.

-If you would like to see if this experience is right for your kids, please reach out to the Museum at tickets@seany.org and we will be happy to answer any questions you may have.
+It’s important to note that the deck space on a schooner may be more confined than what children are accustomed to, and there is not ample space for running around.
+Additionally, it’s good to be aware that there isn’t a shaded area for breaks from the sun.
+If you would like to see if this experience is right for you or your kids, please reach out to the Museum at [email protected] and we will be happy to answer any questions you may have.

 Are tickets refundable?

 All sailing tickets are non-refundable.
 Each sail takes place rain-or-shine.
-However, sails can be canceled if the captain determines conditions are unsafe.
-In such cases, ticket holders will be notified by the Museum and may choose to reschedule or receive a full refund for tickets.
+Sails can be canceled if the captain determines conditions are unsafe.
+In such cases, ticket holders will be notified by the Museum and may choose to transfer tickets to another voyage, convert tickets to a tax-deductible donation to support the Seaport Museum, or request a full refund.

 Any voyage can be canceled at any time throughout the trip at the discretion of the vessel’s captain or the South Street Seaport Museum.
 If this happens, ticket holders may choose to reschedule or receive a full refund for tickets.